mesmo-dev/cobmo/cobmo/README_storage.md

 # README storage
 Here are reported the main comments and notes about the several storage algorithms.

+## To be improved
+date: 2019-09-05
+- BESS: the BESS simulations do not take into account by now the minimum state of charge given by the depth of discharge constraint.
+This is important to be included as batteries cannot fully discharge.
+- TESS: the sensible storage case is not running with the retailer price signal.
+This has to be debugged.

 ## Sensible Storage
 ### Losses